Serviced Apartments Cardiff

 Cardiff is just over two hours from London by train, and easily accessible via the M4 from the rest of Wales or England - provided you have £6.50 for the Severn Bridge (price correct at time of writing!).

-Once you’re here, you’ll discover a neatly compact and flat city that’s easy to get around on foot, with most of the shops, bars, restaurants and hotels based within a few minutes of the city centre.
+Once you’re here, you’ll discover a neatly compact and flat city that’s easy to get around on foot, with most of the shops, bars, restaurants and hotels based within a few minutes of the city centre and the front door of your serviced apartment.

 Or if you prefer the classy bars and restaurants of Cardiff Bay, it’s just a short train, bendy bus or taxi ride away.
 Much of the city centre is pedestrianised and there are plenty of traffic-free footpaths that make it easy to travel by bike.